 The next model should post at least 0.24 too, although, considering the impetus for ever-increasing performance, it can definitely be better.

-Every element, from the front splitter to the rear diffuser, to the side skirts, must be perfectly sharpened to slice the air with high efficiency.
+From the front splitter to the rear diffuser, every element, to the side skirts, must be perfectly sharpened to slice the air with high efficiency.

 Even the door handles will be hidden in the door panels to help him in that regard.

 Of course, it is worth mentioning that this particular rendering is not necessarily optimized for aero efficiency, hence all sweepers and cuts on body panels.